- The Scroll of the Unveiling

-The earth was created on Rosh Hashanah.
+The creation of the earth was brought to completion by the creation of Adam and his wife on Rosh Hashanah (Tishri 1).
 This is the coronation day of the King of the Universe.
 It was out of the substance of the earth that the Creator made Adam.
 Adam was made from “the dust of the earth” (adamah).
-Therefore, on the sixth day Adam was created and the Creator “breathed” life into him (Tishri 6; the middle of the seven intermediate days of Yamim Noraim, Tishri 3-9).
+Therefore, on the sixth day (Elul 25-Tishri 1) Adam was created and the Creator “breathed” life into him (Tishri 1).
 After Hayotzer (the Creator) breathed the life of His Spirit into Adam he became a “living soul” (Genesis 2:7):

 וייצר ה’ אלוהים את־האדם עפר מן־האדמה ויפח באפיו נשמת חיים ויהי האדם לנפש חיה׃

 וַיִּיצֶר ה’ אֱלֹהִים אֶת־הָֽאָדָם עָפָר מִן־הָאֲדָמָה וַיִּפַּח בְּאַפָּיו נִשְׁמַת חַיִּים וַֽיְהִי הָֽאָדָם לְנֶפֶשׁ חַיָּֽה׃

 Then Adonai Elohim formed man of dust from the ground, and breathed into his nostrils the breath of life (נִשְׁמַת חַיִּים); and man became a living being.